valohai/docs/source/valohai-cli/using-inputs.rst

 Option #3: Public HTTP(S) URL
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If your dataset is public and available through a HTTP(S) address, you can use that.
+If your dataset is public and available through an HTTP(S) address, you can use that.

 Usage example: